-In fact, it is what lead to increase in the cases of food fraud in recent times.
+In fact, it is what leads to an increase in the cases of food fraud in recent times.
 Unless you can track every ingredient that goes into a product, at every step of the way, it is next to impossible to detect possible contamination of any form.
 It is what caused the melamine scandal in China where a chemical substance was added to milk in order to increase its protein content.
 By the time the breach was detected, the contaminated milk products had been exported to 47 countries.
-This form of food fraud, costs the industry $10 to $15 billion a year in the US alone.
+This form of food fraud costs the industry $10 to $15 billion a year in the US alone.

-Empowered consumers in more mature markets are curious about the origins of their food, they want to know whether it is responsibly sourced, and they are a lot more aware about their rights.
+Empowered consumers in more mature markets are curious about the origins of their food, they want to know whether it is responsibly sourced, and they are a lot more aware of their rights.
 As consumers get more aware, brands need to become more vigilant.
-Quoting David Acheson, a former associate commissioner for foods at the US Food and Drug Administration
+Quoting David Acheson, a former associate commissioner for foods at the US Food and Drug Administration (FDA)

 “Thirty years ago, if you had a little problem, you were not going to get discovered.
 Now the chances of getting caught are significant, and it can be the end of your company.”